pablofs20/UMU-MISP-FL/README.md

 If the instance threshold is reached, a FL client will be created and registered against the aggregator.
 However, the process will not start until at least a second client joins the process.
 In order to do this, you need to set up a second client that can be:

   - A normal FL client that uses data from a static dataset file.
-For instance, assuming we have the ToN-IoT partitions in CSV files, a Flower client can be coded to load the data, preprocess it and register against the aggregator.
+For instance, assuming we have the ToN-IoT partitions in CSV files, create a Flower client able to load the data, preprocess it, create an initial ML model and register against the aggregator.
 To do this, please consult the 'FLClient.py' module code and Flower official documentation.
   - Another MISP-FL client (parallel to the previous one) that retrieves the data from its local MISP server.
 This can represent another organization.